Your Title Goes Here

 Can Hypnosis be dangerous?

+There are times when Hypnosis isn’t appropriate.
 Never enter an induced trance while driving or handling heavy machinery (safety first!).
-Hypnosis is also not recommended for people who have psychological diagnoses or challenges or epilepsy patients without a referral from a doctor.
+I request a medical referral from their doctor for those who are working with a medical professional on a psychological diagnoses/challenge or label, or are epilepsy patients.
 Otherwise, hypnosis is totally safe.
 It is a state of mental and physical relaxation in which positive, useful suggestions are given to help the person with their problem.
 No harm can occur.

 Will I be out of control?